floretli/ClareV/README.md

 # ClareV
-Mapping the Functional Landscape of V Genes in TCR Repertoires via Representation Learning
+A Contrastive Learning Framework for Context-Aware V Gene Representations in TCR Repertoires.

 ## Project Introduction
 This repository contains the package and experimental code associated with the publication.